Ablon-sur-Seine: Geography

 The main railway from the Gare d'Austerlitz to Bordeaux runs south-west through the commune, and Ablon station is served by regional express trains on (RER) Line C.

 The Seine river forms the whole southern border of the commune.
 The whole of the western border and the Seine are also the border between the Val-de-Marne and Essonne departments.
 There is no bridge from the commune across the Seine.

 History

 Ablon-sur-Seine is situated 4 leagues from Paris, that is 10 km.

+The earliest recorded forms of the name - Abluvium, Ablonium, Ablunum, Ablum - appear in Latin texts from the 13th century.
+The name Ablon likely derives from the Latin for alluvium.
+This refers to land formed by sediment deposits from a river’s current.

 Henri IV, by the Edict of Nantes in March 1598, allowed Protestants to practice their faith outside the walls of Paris.
 He authorized the construction of a Protestant church at Ablons.